 U.S. Navy Resource Efficiency Management

-Tetra Tech pioneered and continues to be an industry leader in the rapidly growing field of Resource Efficiency Management (REM).
-Tetra Tech has helped U.S. Department of Defense clients develop and carry out top-performing federal energy and water management programs.
+Tetra Tech pioneered and is an industry leader in Resource Efficiency Management (REM), helping U.S. Department of Defense clients develop and carry out top-performing federal energy and water management programs.

 We support energy management activities at more than 150 Department of Defense installations with an annual utility budget of more than $1 billion.
 Of particular note is the REM support Tetra Tech has been providing to the Navy Region Southwest and Naval Facilities Engineering Command Southwest energy programs since 1999.